XSGD (XSGD) Price Tops $0.76 on Exchanges

-XSGD (XSGD) traded 0.2% lower against the U.S. dollar during the 1-day period ending at 0:00 AM E.T. on August 15th.
-XSGD has a market cap of $24.28 million and approximately $367,090.51 worth of XSGD was traded on exchanges in the last day.
-One XSGD token can currently be bought for about $0.76 or 0.00001306 BTC on major cryptocurrency exchanges.
-Over the last seven days, XSGD has traded up 0.2% against the U.S. dollar.
+XSGD (XSGD) traded up 0.6% against the US dollar during the 24 hour period ending at 14:00 PM ET on August 19th.
+One XSGD token can currently be purchased for approximately $0.76 or 0.00001297 BTC on exchanges.
+In the last week, XSGD has traded up 1.1% against the US dollar.
+XSGD has a total market capitalization of $24.49 million and approximately $412,473.33 worth of XSGD was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.